R2Northstar/ModdingDocs/docs/source/reference/respawn/hud_element_notation.rst

 You can declare properties for specific conditions by adding ``[CONDITION]`` after the property value.

+When putting a condition after an element's name, the element will only be created if the condition evaluates to true.

 Usable conditions are:

 .. cpp:function:: $WIN32